iankorf/MCB185-2023/unit5_advanced_linux/README.md

 usage statements in Python.
 You will also see how to read from stdin and how to read the output from other programs.

-There is also homework in the `programs` directory as usual.
+As usual, there is homework in the `programs` directory.
+You will need to understand the demos in order to complete them.